SecNex/edgesight-watchdog/README.md

+# EdgeSight Watchdog

-# EdgeSight Watchdog: A simple binary to monitor a directory for new files and move them to a different directory
+**A simple binary to monitor a directory for new files and move them to a different directory.**

 ## Usage